 Luminato and its artistic and venue partners are committed to being a festival that is accessible to everyone, including people with disabilities.
-Care and consideration has been taken in planning our festival to ensure, wherever possible, that:
+Care and consideration has been taken in planning our festival to ensure that, wherever possible:

-- Our programs and services are provided in a manner that respects the dignity and independence of people with disabilities
+- Our programs and services are provided in a manner that respects the dignity and independence of all people

-- Our programs and services for people with disabilities and others are integrated, allowing all an equal opportunity to participate in and benefit from the festival
+- Our programs and services for people living with disabilities are integrated, creating equal opportunities for everyone to participate in and benefit from the festival.

-We have various venues throughout Toronto and each venue has different accessibility features.
+We work in various venues across Toronto and each venue has different accessibility features.
 Advance information about each venue’s accessibility features is available here to help you plan your visit to the festival.

 How to order tickets